Habola001/SOUNDNESS-1111/README (1).md

  I mean this
  ![Proof screenshot](https://i.imgur.com/g7ryV67.png)

- 👆 copy this the values and everything  then dump inside chatgpt plus STEP 6 codes then ask it to help you figure it out
+ ## 👆copy this the values and everything  then dump inside chatgpt plus STEP 6 ( i mean all of it ) code then ask it to
+generate your own ```
 ## 🧪 Example (My Own)

 ```bash